28 Incredible Borneo Animals and best places to see Borneo wildlife

 Male Borneo Orangutan in Tanjung Puting National Park.
 Image © Out Chasing Stars

-Taking a river cruise is Tanjung Puting National Park in Indonesian Borneo is the best way to connect with the local land and its inhabitants.
+Taking a river cruise to Tanjung Puting National Park in Indonesian Borneo is the best way to connect with the local land and its inhabitants.
 On our river cruise, we spotted many different kinds of primates, birds, and reptiles.
-Local villagers, in from working the palm oil plantations, led us on night safaris to spot rare animals of Borneo.
+Local villagers, from working the palm oil plantations, led us on night safaris to spot rare animals of Borneo.
 And the biggest attraction is the orangutan, which we saw at three different feeding platforms.

 Tanjung Puting is home to Camp Leakey, started by Dr. Biruté Galdikas, which is the leading facility for orangutan research in the world.
-Orangutans are native to Borneo (Indonesia and Malaysia) and Sumatra (also Indonesia) only, and Camp Leakey and it’s feeding stations throughout Tanjung Puting are the best way to guarantee an orangutan sighting.
+Orangutans are native to Borneo (Indonesia and Malaysia) and Sumatra (also Indonesia) only, and Camp Leakey and its feeding stations throughout Tanjung Puting are the best way to guarantee an orangutan sighting.

 We booked our river cruise on a private klotok, a small boat.
 There are no luxury options here!
 The cruise is bare bones for amenities but makes up for it in wildlife.